 This festival is celebrated for peace and prosperity among various sectors of people.
 And they take a holy dip in rivers such as Ganga, Krishna, Cauvery, Yamuna, and Godavari.
 It is believed that the holy dip will wash away their sins.

 The festival also signifies the starting of Kumbh Mela in Uttar Pradesh and the Sabarimala pilgrimage in Kerala.
 It is also believed that people who depart the world during the Makar Sankranti will directly reach Moksha (heaven).

 Lohri is another winter festival that marks the end of the winter season and welcomes the spring season.
 This festival is linked with the rabi crops harvest.

-According to history, a Rajput tribe inhabited the Punjab, Rajasthan and Gujarat ( in Pakistan), and the tribes distributed the wealth by snatching it from rich ones.
-And the people who belong to the tribe remember him as a hero till today.
+According to history, a Rajput tribe inhabited the Punjab, Rajasthan, and Gujarat ( in Pakistan), and the tribes distributed the wealth by snatching it from the rich ones.
+And the people who belong to the tribe remember him as a hero today.